How to Pick the Best Blog Name Ideas in 2023 (Ultimate Guide)

-For instance, your audience is business people looking for free tips on improving their skills.
-In that case, you might not want a buzzword like “social” in your name.
+For instance, imagine your audience is business people looking for free tips on improving their skills.

 So, make sure it’s relevant to your niche and can still reach a larger audience.

-So, it’s relevant to his content but not too niche-specific (like Smart Passive Income for Aerospace Engineers) so that it won’t reach potential readers.
+So, it’s relevant to his content but not too niche-specific (like Smart Passive Income for Aerospace Engineers would be) that it won’t reach potential readers.